 Be Frugal

 Of course, I’d appreciate it if you could try to be frugal at the expense of your conference travel if I fund your travel.
 But, what I actually mean here is about your time.
-You should be busy learning new technology, making new friends by enjoying some social activities with them, etc. On the other hand, if you spend most of your time sightseeing or sleeping through the entire morning sessions due to jetlag, that’s not the best use of your time, given that you will miss lots of academic and social opportunities.
+You should be busy learning new technologies, making new friends, and enjoying social activities with them, among other things.
+On the other hand, if you spend most of your time sightseeing or sleeping through the entire morning sessions due to jetlag, that’s not the best use of your time.
 If you really want to spend some time on excursions, try to use conference-sponsored events or have fun with the conference folks instead of killing your time alone.
 Or, attaching a day either before or after the conference period for a personal trip would be a better strategy.

 Be Responsive

 It’s not about ethics, but let me say this one here.
-If we go on a conference trip, for some reason, some universities consider me as your guardian.
-So, when you run into an unexpected event or an emergency, please contact me (i.e., your advisor) directly asap, so I can figure something out.
+If we go on a conference trip, for some reason, some universities consider your advisor to be your guardian.
+So, when you encounter an unexpected event or an emergency, please contact me (i.e., your advisor) as soon as possible so that I can figure something out.
 I know you are all adults, and you are responsible for what you do, but at any rate, there is a liability issue here.
-Moreover, I have been on many conference trips, probably much more than you did, so I know all sorts of bad things that can happen, e.g., losing a poster tube and having to print out a new one urgently, missing a flight, losing the passport, drinking too much, catching a severe cold, etc. In the same spirit, be responsive as well.
-I will need to check on each of you to see where you are and how you are doing.
+Moreover, I have been on many conference trips, probably much more than you did, so I know all sorts of bad things that can happen, e.g., losing a poster tube and having to print out a new one urgently, missing a flight, losing the passport, drinking too much, catching a severe cold, diarrhea, etc. In the same spirit, be responsive as well.
+I will need to check in with each of you to see where you are and how you’re doing.
 Going AWOL is not good abroad.

 Other issues